apache/atlas/docs/src/documents/Import-Export/ImportExportAPI.md

 The APIs when integrated with backup and/or disaster recovery process will ensure participation of Atlas.

 ### Introduction
-There are 2 broad categories viz.
+There are 2 broad categories' viz.
 Export & Import.
 The details of the APIs are as discussed below.

 The APIs are available only to _admin_ user.